 Re-telling the Prodigal Story with Apollo Project

-Over the Easter holidays, Apollo Project will be joining forces with the young people of SWAN Youth Centre to create a modern digital response to the story of the Prodigal Son.
+Apollo Project and the young people of SWAN Youth Centre will join forces to create a modern digital response to the story of the Prodigal Son.
 A group of twelve young people will work with myself and National Gallery of Ireland staff to re-tell the story in their own voices.
 A digital response will be available online for all audiences of the touring exhibition Murillo: The Prodigal Son Restored emphasise the power of the voice of young people in art and culture in Ireland.

 A two-hour workshop aimed at opening the door to creative DIY publishing for children.
 During the session we explored feelings around landscapes, homsteads, communal and public spaces through self-publsihing, bookbinding, printmaking and collage, discussion and shared experiences.